Ukraine Crisis Could Push California Gas Prices Even Higher

 One of the main reasons for the national increase in gasoline prices is the military conflict between Russia and Ukraine.
 Russia is the world’s third-largest producer of oil and crude oil, according to 2020 data from the US Energy Information Administration.

 If that happens, European countries may be forced to turn to petroleum-derived fuels to replace natural gas.
-That higher demand for oil could push gasoline prices up an additional 10%, said Shon Hiatt, an associate professor of management and organization at the USC Marshall School of Management.
+That higher demand for oil might push gasoline prices up an additional 10%, said Shon Hiatt, an associate professor of management and organization at the USC Marshall School of Management.

 “The geopolitical risks are very high,” he explained.
 “We will have to see how things develop.”